ripsawridge/site/site/contents/_cma/2003/memday.md

-Next stop, Heidelburger, where we were terrorized by an unstable woman who asked "how do I get out of this #$@! town anyway!" and screamed "F*#( You!!!" into a pay phone.
+Next stop, Heidelburger, where we were terrorized by an unstable woman who asked "how do I get out of this #$@! town anyway!" and screamed "F-- You!!!" into a pay phone.
 She was having a terrible day, I guess.
 She apologized, then got in her car and started cursing again when her door wouldn't shut properly.
 That was too much!
 I wanted to laugh, but frankly, I was afraid.